グローバルナビゲーションへ

 @Nakata Akira

-It was about 15 years ago that I had the opportunity to photograph the garden of Saihoji for the first time, and I can still recall the scene clearly.
+It was about 15 years ago that I had the opportunity to photograph the garden of Saihoji Temple for the first time.
+I can still clearly recall the scene.
 It was in the middle of the rainy season in June, and I was there for about two hours in the morning.

 At dawn that day, I awoke to the sound of heavy rain.
 Under a gloomy sky, I drove my car toward western Kyoto.
-By the time I arrived at the Shumyo Gate of Saihoji, the rain had eased, and I stepped into the garden feeling as if I was heading to another world.
-The moss garden that appeared in front of me at that moment seemed to ooze water even when I just touched it with my fingers, and I still vividly remember the fresh color of the moss.
+By the time I arrived at the Shumyo Gate of Saihoji Temple, the rain had eased, and I stepped into the garden feeling as if I were heading into another world.
+The moss garden that appeared before me in that moment was fresh and moist.
+I was certain that all I had to do was touch it, and the water would well up between my fingers.
+I still vividly remember the vibrant colors of the moss.

-The garden of Saihoji created by Muso Kokushi (a high priest and master gardener) in the 14th century, began to be covered with moss about 300 years ago (during the Edo period) after being devastated by natural disasters and wars.
-Since then, the garden has not resisted nature, and as a result of helping the mosses grow by sweeping over them with a bamboo broom to remove dead leaves, the entire garden is covered with more than 120 varieties of moss, preserving the beautiful wabi-sabi atmosphere.
+Although the Saihoji garden was created by high priest and master gardener Muso Kokushi in the 14th century, it was devastated by natural disasters and wars several times.
+And it was only around 300 years ago that it began to be covered with moss.
+Since then, the caretakers of the garden have ceased resisting nature, choosing instead to help the mosses grow by sweeping away dead leaves with bamboo brooms.
+As a result, the garden today is covered with more than 120 varieties of moss, preserving the beautiful wabi-sabi* atmosphere.

 Reference: “Listening to the Moss” written by Yoshitaka Oishi (Saihokai Association)